 WHAT TO DO NOW

-Download the SD card image above, unzip it on your main computer, and write the disc image to a 16GB to 256GB micro SD card by following the instructions in the HOW TO VIDEOS below
+Download the SD card image above, unzip it on your main computer, and write the disc image to a 16GB or larger micro SD card by following the instructions in the HOW TO VIDEOS below

 KEEP UP TO DATE